 The case category is specified in the [Category] field of the case page.
 Use the [Case categories] lookup to create additional categories.

 By default, the list only displays cases that are assigned to the current user and not closed.
-Cases that are not in the final status (by default, “Closed“ or “Canceled“) are considered “not closed”.
+Cases that are “not closed” are cases whose status is not final (by default, “Closed“ or “Canceled“).
 You can define final statuses in the ”Case statuses” lookup.

 The followingare available in the section: